Dark-eyed Junco The Snow Birds Nesting Mating Habits

 Since females do not claim territory, they can winter farther south.

-Not only are these birds common at bird feeders, but they are also the most common bird in America.
-Estimates are over 600 million.
+Not only is the Dark-eyed Junco common at bird feeders in winter, but they are also the most common bird in America.
+Estimates are over 600 million of these little snowbirds are here.

 You Might Enjoy Reading About Our Other Native Sparrows